renatamendesc/renatamendesc/README.md

-<h2 align="center"> Olá, seja bem-vindo(a) ao meu perfil! 👋 </h2>
+<h2 align="center"> Hello, welcome to my profile! 👋 </h2>
 <br>

-- 🎓 Sou estudante de Engenharia de Computação pela Universidade Federal da Paraíba (UFPB)
+- 🎓 I'm a Computer Engineering student at Universidade Federal da Paraíba (UFPB)
-- 🔍 Venho focando meus estudos na área de Otimização e Pesquisa Operacional
+- 🔍 I've been focusing my studies on Optimization and Operations Research
-- 🤖 Atualmente faço parte do capítulo estudantil de Robótica e Automação, pelo Instituto de Engenheiros Eletricistas e Eletrônicos (IEEE)
+- 🤖 Currently I'm a member of the sutdent chapter of Robotics and Automation, by the Institute of Electrical and Electronics Engineers (IEEE)

 <br>